teekamkhandelwal/ENVIRONMENTAL-VERIFICATION-EXAMPLES/README.md

+first file in sim and rtl folder is mux  and inside the other folder is d-flip flop

 # 2X1_mux_verifcation_using_system_verilog
 2x1 mux is verification is done using system verilog.
 For verification of mux all component are designed and simulated .
 # rtl design -verilog